schema-andrare/Hypixel-SB-Ratter/README.md

 Contact Eddiekungen#0111 on discord if you have any problems/questions.

 ## Commands
-Put the loginmod in your mods folder and the Hyp SB Ratter!
+Put the loginmod in your mods folder and the Hyp SB Ratter.
 /connect (Discord webhook) - This connects the rat with a your discord webhook.
 Remove the mod after and start ratting people with it.
 /session (ssid) - Type this command and rejoin.